Here’s How Your Trade QuantumScape Corporation (QS) Aggressively Right Now

 Morgan Stanley gave a rating of “Overweight” to QS, setting the target price at $70 in the report published on February 12th of the current year.

-During the last 5 trading sessions, QS fell by -25.23%, in comparison to the 20-day moving average, which settled at $53.68.
-In addition, QuantumScape Corporation saw -47.46% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, QS rose by +7.20%, in comparison to the 20-day moving average, which settled at $52.46.
+In addition, QuantumScape Corporation saw -41.62% in overturn over a single year, with a tendency to cut further losses.